hychen/flutter_js_datascript/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Using:w
-DataScript in Flutter Apps.
+Using DataScript in Flutter Apps.

 > This package is in very early stage and only be tested on MacOS.
 Use it with caution and file any potential issues you see.